-(Mark One) N 13 OR 15(d) OF THE SECURITIES For the year ended Dec cember 31, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTEXCHANGE ACT OF 1934 TION 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission File Num ber 333-222231 Nuveen Global Ci (Exact name of Registrant as s ties REIT, Inc. Maryland (State or other jurisdiction of incorporation or organization) 82-1419222 (I.R.S.
-Employer Identification No.) 730 Third Avenue, 3rd Floor New York, NY (Address of principal executive offices) 10017 (Zip Code) Registrant's telephone number, inclu ding area code: (212) 490-9000 Indicate by check mark whether the registrant (1) has filed all reports a Exchange Act of 1934 during the preceding 12 months (or for such sh reports), and (2) has been subject to such filing requirements for the part of t orter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted electronic pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) du the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated fil reporting company, or an emerging growth company.
-See the definition reporting company," and "emerging growth company" in Rule 12b-2 of ons of "large accelerated filer," "accelerated filer," "smaller Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company [ Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if the registra complying with any new or revised financial accounting standards pro Indicate by check mark if the Registrant is a well-known seasoned issu YES \square NO \boxtimes uer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark whether the Registrant is a shell company (as YES \square NO \boxtimes defined in Rule 12b-2 of the Exchange Act).
-The aggregate market value of the voting and non-voting common equality exists for the registrant's common stock ity held by non-affiliates of the Registrant: No established
+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the year ended December 31, 2018

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to nuveen Nuveen Global Cities REIT, Inc.

+For the transition period from

+Commission File Number 333-222231

+(Exact name of Registrant as specified in its Charter)

+Maryland (State or other jurisdiction of incorporation or organization) 82-1419222 (I.R.S.
+Employer Identification No.)

+(Zip Code)

+730 Third Avenue, 3rd Floor New York, NY (Address of principal executive offices)

+Registrant's telephone number, including area code: (212) 490-9000

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \times No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer

+Non-accelerated filer \boxtimes Emerging growth company \boxtimes Accelerated filer

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES \square NO \boxtimes

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES \square NO \boxtimes

+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant: No established market exists for the registrant's common stock.

 As of March 28, 2019, there were 48,435 outstanding shares of Class D common stock, 200,478 outstanding shares of Class I common stock, 49,612 outstanding shares for Class T common stock and 29,730,608 outstanding shares of Class N common stock.
 There were no outstanding shares of Class S common stock.